HetVikam/reconnoiter/README.md

 # reconnoiter

-Recon Script to Automate Basic reconnaissance of the target
+Recon Script to Automate Basic Reconnaissance of the target

 # Usage